mugdhachalla/ai-sales-coach/README.md

 3. The text is divided into smaller chunks.
 4. Sentence embeddings are created using Sentence Transformers.
 5. FAISS retrieves the most relevant information from the brochure.
-6. A Large Language Model generates a natural sales pitch.
+6. A Large Language Model generates training material.
 7. The user practices answering sales questions.
 8. The system evaluates the responses and provides feedback on sales readiness.